 I suggest "seizing the day" and discussing these topics whenever the occasion presents itself, because no time is ever exactly right, or exactly wrong, to have these conversations.
-My colleague Leona Abrams-a longtime hospice social worker here at VNS Health who is passionate about the need for advance planning-offers another perspective, which is to think twice about where you decide to have these conversations.
-While she likes people to bring humor, compassion and a degree of lightness to such a conversation, there still is a seriousness to the subject that she notes might not sit right during a a festive family gathering.
+But my colleague Leona Abrams-a longtime hospice social worker here at VNS Health who is passionate about the need for advance planning-offers another perspective, which is to think twice about having these conversations over the holidays.
+While she likes people to bring humor, compassion and a degree of lightness to such a conversation, there still is a seriousness to the subject that she notes might not sit right during holiday festivities.